Getting Started

 Step 3: Send yourself a test email

-Stay on the same brand page and use the Test Email section.
+Once your sending provider is connected, head back to your brand edit page and use the Test Email section.

 This is the simplest next step because it confirms: